 Gyokuro vs Kabusecha vs Sencha – What are the differences?

-What is the differences between Gyokuro, Kabusecha and Sencha?
+What are the differences between Gyokuro, Kabusecha, and Sencha?
 In this article, we brief the differences between these three types of tea.

 What is Gyokuro?